-Family behaviour has a history of repeating itself on future generations.
-Unfortunately, family behaviour patterns passed through the generations dictate how we will communicate with other family members and how we will get to live our lives.
+Sadly, family behaviour has a history of repeating itself on future generations.
+Family behaviour patterns passed through the generations will dictate how we communicate with other family and how we get to live our lives.

 Those behaviour patterns will determine our opinions, our beliefs and our decisions.
 They will also influence our behaviour.
-As time goes by, we will fail to change because unconsciously we will continue to emulate the same behaviour patterns.
-All these patterns will eventually get passed on through new relationships.
+Unconsciously we will continue to emulate the same behaviour patterns.
+That’s how it works.

-The truth is that if our parents don’t deal with conflict in their lives, we won’t avoid it either.
+The truth is that if our parents don’t deal with conflict, we won’t avoid it either.
 If our parents are pacifists, we will be pacifists.
-As children we learn, we grow and evolve around the parameters set out by our parents.
-That’s okay if family are positive role models, but if any flaws are passed down through the generations, those flaws will have an influence on everyone, including future generations.
+As children, we learn to grow and evolve around the parameters set out by our parents.

 If our parents and family are positive role models, we will fair better, but as each generation’s flaws are passed down from previous generations, those flaws will continue to have a bearing on future generations, unless we consciously take control and change things.